LucasAntocheski/LucasAntocheski/README.md

 I'm Lucas, I'm from the IT area and I manage more than 12 companies in the area of network infrastructure and server administration

-I'm starting in the programming field and currently doing a Cybersecurity college.
+I'm starting in the programming field

 Main languages: '> PHP <' . '>Python<' .